-The usage has been mainly for pleasure purposes, horse riding, off-road riding, hacking, cycling, as part of a circular route.
-The usage ranges from 4/5 times per week, 2/3 times per week, weekly, 2/3 times per month, monthly, to less frequently.
+The usage had been mainly for pleasure purposes, horse riding, off-road riding, hacking, cycling, as part of a circular route.
+The usage ranged from daily, 2/3 times per week, weekly, 2/3 times per month, monthly, to less frequently.

-All of the witnesses state that they have seen no obstructions or fencing across the route, no prohibitory notices, they have not been stopped from using the route, or asked permission to do so.
-Several of the witnesses mention the existence of a 'horse type stile' near the Bleach Works, just to the south of the junction of Public Footpaths Nos.
+All of the witnesses stated that they had seen no obstructions or fencing across the route, no prohibitory notices, they had not been stopped from using the route, or asked permission to do so.
+Several of the witnesses mentioned the existence of a 'horse type stile' near the Old Bleach Works, just to the south of the junction of Public Footpaths Nos.
 1 and 8.
+One mentioned having seen other equestrian users and members of his family had ridden the route.

-The applicant submits that her husband who is 45 remembers the whole of the route being passable by vehicles.
+The applicant has previously submitted that her husband, who is 45, remembers the whole of the route being passable by vehicles.
 He also remembers passing points one in particular which is now overgrown.